csedm/ansible-acme-sh/README.md

 # needs to already exist, this role will not create it.
 acme_sh_become_user: "root"

-# acme.sh package dependencies.
-The default values are for Debian / Ubuntu.
-# For CentOS and Fedora you can replace "cron" with "crond".
-acme_sh_dependencies: ["cron", "git", "wget"]

 # The acme.sh repo to clone.
 acme_sh_git_url: "https://github.com/acmesh-official/acme.sh"